 Other Risk Categories Description Examples of Generation Considerations Concentration Risk Concentration risk is the risk related to concentration of the business to a single client, geographic area or product.
-Generation recognised the importance of a diverse revenue stream, but not a the detriment of pursuing its long term sustainable objectives.
-We maintain a robust risk-based approach to the geographical/sector concentration of ou client base and counterparties, ensuring the selection process is met with rigour.
+Generation recognised the importance of a diverse revenue stream, but not at the detriment of pursuing its long term sustainable objectives.
+We maintain a robust risk-based approach to the geographical/sector concentration of our client base and counterparties, ensuring the selection process is met with rigour.
 Please refer to section 4 of this disclosure report in relation to MIFIDPRU 5 and the current K-CON data.
 Credit & Counterparty Risk Credit & counterparty risk is the current or prospective risk to earnings and capital arising from an obligor's failure to meet the terms of any contract with the institution or its failure to perform as agreed.
-Generation maintains oversight of financial obligations from our clients and counterparts to ensure creditworthiness is monitored appropriately.
-Group Risk Group risk is the risk that the financial position of a firm may be adversely affected by its relationships (financial or nonfinancial) with other entities in the same group or by risks which may affect the financial position of the whole group (e.g., reputational contagion).
+Generation maintains oversight of financial obligations from our clients and counterpart to ensure creditworthiness is monitored appropriately.
 Generation's governance and risk framework is adopted consistently across the group entities, taking into consideration jurisdictional nuances.
-This is monitored appropriately through the committees identified in this document.
+This is monitored appropriate through the committees identified in this document.
+Group Risk Group risk is the risk that the financial position of a Firm may be adversely affected by its relationships (financial or non-financial) with other entities in the same group or by risks which may affect the financial position of the whole group (e.g., reputational contagion).
 Insurance Risk Insurance risk refers to the inherent uncertainties as to the occurrence, amount and timing of insurance liabilities.
 Appropriateness of cover is reviewed annually when policies are renewed upon approval by the Management Committee.
-In discussions with advisors clients and underwriters, Generation believes the scope and level of insurance cover is suitable and appropriate for the type and scale of business conducted and associated risks.
-Liquidity Risk Liquidity risk is the risk that a firm, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due or can secure such resources only at excessive cost.
+In discussions with advisors, clients and underwriters, Generation believes the scope and level of insurance cover is suitable a appropriate for the type and scale of business conducted and associated risks.
+Liquidity Risk Liquidity risk is the risk that a Firm, although solvent, either does not have available sufficient financial resources to enable it to meet its obligations as they fall due or can secure such resources only at excessive cost.
 Generation maintains a prudent liquidity position which is determined solely from the capital reserves and fee income from its investment strategies.
 Please refer to the section 4 of this disclosure report in relation to MIFIDPRU 6 for the current liquidity data.
 Market Risk Market Risk is (1) the risk of loss for a UCITS or AIF resulting from fluctuation in the market value of positions in the fund's portfolio attributable to changes in market variables, such as interest rates, foreign exchange rates, equity and commodity prices or an issuer's credit worthiness.
 (2) the risk that arises from fluctuations in values of, or income from, assets or in interest or exchange rates.
 Generation monitors market volatility exposure through its robust investment process.